 Is Your Unlocked Car Theft Protected?

 Leaving a key in your car for those times you forget or need a second key when you’re miles from home does make life easier.
 Unfortunately, it makes a car thief’s life easier also.
 There are only so many places to put an extra key where it can be retrieved quickly.
-One of the favourite spots – under the car mat – requires that at least one door is left open.
+One of the favorite spots – under the car mat – requires that at least one door is left open.
 When you leave your car unlocked you’re voiding your insurance coverage, right?
 Even worse if there’s a key waiting.
 Well, as it turns out, that’s probably not the case.

 Unlocked Car Theft Insurance Provisions

 As it turns out, there aren’t any clauses in standard car insurance coverage that void coverage if your car is unlocked or keys are left behind.
 Even if your keys are in the ignition and you leave the car running, your insurance company is probably going to pay out a settlement if you’re a victim of car theft.
 At least the first time.
 It’s only when a motorist develops a history of car theft that insurers may take further steps.
-This could include deeper investigation into the claims or, in the worst case, a cancellation of the driver’s policy.
+This could include a deeper investigation into the claims or, in the worst case, a cancellation of the driver’s policy.
 For the average driver though, there’s no concern about denial of claims, even in the provinces with public insurance run by the governments.

 Types of Auto Theft

 Car thieves come in two general varieties: the organized car theft ring and the opportunist.
 The target of the theft ring is the high-end vehicle.
 Thieves are sophisticated and don’t leave their success to the chance a hidden key may be present.
-Their techniques include hijacking the signals of wireless key fobs, cloning keys or simply removing a car on a flat bed tow truck.
+Their techniques include hijacking the signals of wireless key fobs, cloning keys or simply removing a car on a flatbed tow truck.
 For a dedicated pro thief, your car is as good as gone if he decides to target it.
 Unlocked car theft is almost irrelevant.

 The opportunist is the greater general threat to any motorist.
 Even beaters can be targeted for parts or if the thief is simply tired of walking.
 The old days of hotwiring are gone.
 Since 2007, when Transport Canada mandated the installation of anti-theft engine immobilizers, cars won’t start without recognizing a chip in the ignition key fob.
 Even an unlocked car won’t go anywhere without the key.

 That strategy is paying off.
 None of the most stolen vehicles in Canada in 2015 had anti-theft systems installed.
 However, in 2014, about 45,000 car thefts in Canada happened because car keys were easy to find.
-So though you don’t need to worry about insurance coverage if you leave a spare key in your car, you are exposing yourself to needless aggravation, the inconvenience of settling the insurance claim and potential increases in future car insurance premiums.
+So though you don’t need to worry about insurance coverage if you leave a spare key in your car, you are exposing yourself to needless aggravation, the inconvenience of settling the insurance claim, and potential increases in future car insurance premiums.

 Ways to Prevent Car Theft